endeavouros-team/development-iso-testing/README.md

 # development-iso-testing
-Releases for ISO testers

-In the Releases you will find latest Development ISO to Download.
 # The big request:

 Please **do not** post links to the development versions of the ISOS or screenshots.
-And also do not write about what we are working on here unless we have agreed to do so.
+And also do not write about what we are working on internal unless we have agreed to do so.

 # ISO development pre-releases only for testing purposes.
 These files are not intended for real use, they can contain errors and lead to data loss.